Online Maximum Matching with Recourse: Online matching in the edge arrival model

-\begin{proof}[Proof of Proposition~\ref{prop:greedy}] First note that \textsc{Greedy} has the property that every edge in the optimal matching has at least one endpoint matched by \textsc{Greedy}.
+\begin{proof} First note that \textsc{Greedy} has the property that every edge in the optimal matching has at least one endpoint matched by \textsc{Greedy}.
 As a result, the competitive ratio is at most 2 for any $k$, and in particular for any odd $k$.

 For even positive $k$ we give a stronger upper bound of $3/2$.
 Consider the symmetric difference of the matching produced by \textsc{Greedy} and an optimal matching which consists of alternating cycles and paths.
 In each of these components the local ratio is $1$ for the alternating cycles and alternating paths of even length.
-We claim that alternating paths of odd length have length $\ell$ at least 5, and therefore a local ratio at most $3/2$.
+We claim that alternating paths of odd length have length $\ell$ at least 5, and therefore the local ratio is at most $3/2$.
 To see this, observe that the case $\ell=1$ corresponds to an edge with both endpoints unmatched, and \textsc{Greedy} would have included it in its matching.
 In the case $\ell=3$, the center edge has an odd budget, meaning that \textsc{Greedy} would have applied this augmenting path.

-The proof of the lower bound and even positive $k$ consists of an instance on which \textsc{Greedy} achieves the ratio $3/2 - \epsilon$ for any small constant $\epsilon>0$; see Figure~\ref{fig:lb_greedy}.
+The proof of the lower bound for even positive $k$ consists of an instance on which \textsc{Greedy} achieves the competitive ratio $3/2 - \epsilon$ for any small constant $\epsilon>0$; see Figure~\ref{fig:lb_greedy}.
 Let $n$ be a sufficiently large integer.
 First the adversary releases $2n+1$ vertex disjoint edges, which the algorithm includes in its matching.
 Then these edges are connected with $2n+2$ new edges to form an augmenting path of length $4n+3$.
 From now on, each time the algorithm applies this augmenting path in its matching, the path is extended with one additional edge on each end, until there is at least one edge of type $k$ on the path.
-At this point the edge types on the path form the following sequence.
-It starts with the types from 1 to $k-1$, then alternates between types $k$ and $k-1$ and finally ends with the types from $k-1$ to $1$.
+At this point the edge types on the path form a sequence which starts with types from 1 to $k-1$, then alternates between types $k$ and $k-1$ and finally ends with types from $k-1$ to $1$.
 To complete the instance, the adversary attaches a new edge on each endpoint of every second type $k$ edge.
 As a result there are $n$ augmenting paths of length $5$, which are all blocked by a type $k$ edge, together with 2 alternating paths of length $k$.
 The size of the matching produced by \textsc{Greedy} is $2n+k$, whereas the optimal matching has size $3n+k$, showing a lower bound of $3/2$.

 For odd $k$ the construction can be further strengthened.
 In the final step, the adversary attaches an edge on each endpoint of every type $k$ edge, creating an arbitrary large number of blocked augmenting paths of length $3$.